vuejs/docs/src/guide/computed.md

 }
 ```

-In comparison, a method invocation will **always** run the function whenever a re-render happens.
+In comparison, a method invocation will <b>always</b> run the function whenever a re-render happens.

 Why do we need caching?
 Imagine we have an expensive computed property `list`, which requires looping through a huge array and doing a lot of computations.
 Then we may have other computed properties that in turn depend on `list`.
 Without caching, we would be executing `list`’s getter many more times than necessary!
 In cases where you do not want caching, use a `method` instead.